glandium/allocator_api/README.md

 8dd24c8ed4ac3e48068408fa21d491d7ffe45295, with #[stable] and #[unstable] annotations removed.

-In the allocator module (corresponding to core::heap), the `oom` function calls `panic!` instead of `core::intrinsics::abort`, which is not stable.
-This presumes `panic!` doesn't require memory allocation.
+In the allocator module (corresponding to core::heap), the `oom` function infinitely loops instead of calling `core::intrinsics::abort`, which is not stable.
+Implementations of the trait should override `oom` to handle the situation more appropriately.

 In the raw_vec module (corresponding to alloc::raw_vec), `RawVec` uses `NonNull` instead of `Unique`.